Hyperparameter Optimization in Machine Learning: Introduction

-Over the last decade, machine learning has established itself as a key driver of innovation in science and industry.
 The digitalization of human activities and interactions has led to the generation of data at an unprecedented scale.
-These data could be stored ever more cheaply thanks to advances in micro-electronics, as well as the advent of cloud computing.
-Progress in hardware and low-power chip design also led to an exponential increase of computing capabilities of respectively cloud infrastructure, notably graphical processing units (GPUs), and devices on the edge, such as mobile phones.
-These two trends, cheaper and better hardware for storage and compute, combined with strong recent advances in algorithms and architectures for deep learning, lay the foundation for the successful application of statistical machine learning in practice and its adoption in artificial intelligence.
-It enabled learning algorithms to sift through vast amounts of data to discover and extract patterns that can then be used to make data-driven decisions without or with limited human intervention.
+On the one hand, data can now be stored more affordably, thanks to advancements in microelectronics and the emergence of cloud computing.
+On the other hand, progress in hardware and low-power chip design have led to an exponential increase in computing capabilities for both cloud infrastructure, notably graphical processing units (GPUs), and on edge devices, like mobile phones.
+The convergence of these two key trends has been instrumental in the pervasive adoption of machine learning.
+Recent breakthroughs in algorithms and architectures for deep learning have further reinforced this foundation.
+Learning algorithms can now sift through vast amounts of data to discover and extract patterns that can then be used to guide decisions with little or even no human intervention.
+But this is largely due to a dramatic increase in model complexity, both in terms of size and structure.
+Modern architectures often comprise several intertwined modules, each introducing its own set of hyperparameters.
+Without systematic tools, configuring these hyperparameters jointly can be complex and overwhelming.

-One notable illustration of the recent advances made in machine learning is AlphaGo~\citep{silver:2017:mastering_go}, a computer program developed by machine learning experts at the London-based company \emph{DeepMind}.
+One notable and often cited illustration of the recent advances made in machine learning is AlphaGo~\citep{silver:2017:mastering_go}, a computer program developed at the London-based company \emph{DeepMind}.
 AlphaGo won against one of the world champions of the game of Go, Lee Sedol, in 2016.
 This event generated considerable press coverage (and was even made into a movie) as it was believed at the time that no computer program could win a game of Go against a human before several decades to come.
-What is less known is that the success of AlphaGo critically depended on how a set of configuration parameters, called \emph{hyperparameters}, were adjusted automatically by another computer program~\citep{chen:2018:bayesian_optimization_alphago}.
-This computer program relied on Bayesian optimization, a technique that sequentially predicts and then evaluates the performance of algorithms such as AlphaGo when it uses specific hyperparameters.
-Until a certain cost or time budget is exhausted, Bayesian optimization repeatedly trades off exploration and exploitation to determine what is the next most interesting set of hyperparameters to evaluate based on the system performances observed so far.
+What is less known is that the success of AlphaGo critically depended on how a set of hyperparameters were adjusted automatically by another computer program~\citep{chen:2018:bayesian_optimization_alphago}.
+This computer program relied on Bayesian optimization (see Section~\ref{sec:bk:hpo:bayesopt}), a general black-box technique that in this case sequentially predicts and then evaluates the performance of learning algorithms, such as those behind AlphaGo, when their hyperparameters are set to specific values.